Skip advert

 ModelRangeWallbox charge timeRapid charge time

-The Peugeot E-208 is available with two battery sizes, the larger of the pair being first introduced in the larger Jeep Avenger SUV and now rolling out across the Stellantis group brands.
-Either should give drivers a range of over 200 miles in real-world driving, though cheaper rivals like the MG4 EV Long Range can go significantly further on a charge.
+The Peugeot E-208 is available with two battery sizes, and the larger of the pair was first introduced in the bigger Jeep Avenger SUV before being rolled out to other Stellantis EVs.
+Either pack should give drivers a range of over 200 miles in real-world driving, although cheaper rivals such as the MG4 EV Long Range can go significantly further on a charge.
 Still, 100kW DC rapid charging should make the occasional longer journey a breeze.

 Peugeot E-208 range

-The smaller of the two battery packs offered in the Peugeot E-208 provides a range of up to 228 miles – more than what’s possible in an Ora Funky Cat or Fiat 500e.
-Based on our time with the electric supermini, a real-world range of around 200 miles is certainly achievable in summer, while closer to 150 miles would be more likely in the colder months.
+The smaller of the two battery packs offered in the Peugeot E-208 provides a range of up to 225 miles – more than what’s possible in the Fiat 500e or Citroen e-C3.
+Based on our time with the electric supermini, a real-world range of around 200 miles is certainly achievable in summer, while closer to 150 miles would be more likely during the colder months.

 Advertisement - Article continues below